Resources & Facilities

-- Hargrett Library Rare Map Collection - This University of Georgia map collection includes maps from the 17th century through the 19th century.
+- Hargrett Library Rare Map Collection - This University of Georgia map collection includes maps of North America from the 18th century through the 19th century.

 - Mayflower Web - Includes information about the Mayflower as well as passenger lists, passenger wills, letters, and books and essays written by other Pilgrims.